Supply reduction

 Wastewater analysis

-Fifty-seven wastewater treatment sites participated nationally in the December 2022 collection (Report 19 of the NWDMP), with 20 sites located in capital cities and 37 in regional locations.
-This covers around 55% of the Australian population, or about 13.9 million people.
+Sixty-two wastewater treatment sites participated nationally in the August 2023 collection (Report 21 of the NWDMP), with 22 sites located in capital cities and 40 in regional locations.
+This covers around 57% of the Australian population, or about 14.5 million people.

-For the first time since its inclusion in the program, cannabis has been expressed as daily doses per 1,000 people.
-This enables cannabis to be scaled against other substances monitored by the NWDMP.
 Of the available dose data, alcohol and nicotine remain the highest consumed substances.
-Cannabis was the most consumed illicit drug, followed by methylamphetamine (ACIC 2023).
+Cannabis was the most consumed illicit drug, followed by methylamphetamine (ACIC 2024).

 Box HARM2: Differences between self-reported illicit drug consumption data and wastewater analysis data